saifurahman907/documentation/content/applications/hr/employees/new_employee.rst

    :align: center
    :alt: A resumé entry form with all the information populated.

-- :guilabel:`Title`: Type in the title of the previous work experience.
+- :guilabel:`Title`: type in the title of the previous work experience.
+- :guilabel:`Employee`: select the employee from the drop-down menu.
-- :guilabel:`Type`: From the drop-down menu, select either :guilabel:`Experience`,
+- :guilabel:`Type`: from the drop-down menu, select either :guilabel:`Experience`,
   :guilabel:`Education`, :guilabel:`Side Projects`, :guilabel:`Internal Certification`,
   :guilabel:`Completed Internal Training`, or type in a new entry, then click :guilabel:`Create "(new entry)"`.
-- :guilabel:`Display Type`: Select either :guilabel:`Classic`, :guilabel:`Certification`, or
-  :guilabel:`Course` from the drop-down menu.
+- :guilabel:`Display Type`: Using the drop-down menu, select either :guilabel:`Classic` for typical work experience, :guilabel:`Certification` if a certificate was earned for the experience, or :guilabel:`Course` if the experience was a class that did not provide any certification.
-- :guilabel:`Date Start` and :guilabel:`Date End`: Enter the start and end dates for the work experience.
+- :guilabel:`Duration`: enter the start and end dates for the work experience.
 To select a date, use the :guilabel:`< (left)` and :guilabel:`> (right)` arrow icons to scroll to the desired month, then click on the day to select it.
-- :guilabel:`Description`: Enter any relevant details in the field.
+- :guilabel:`Description`: enter any relevant details in the field.

 Once all the information is entered, click the :guilabel:`Save & Close` button if there is only one entry to add, or click the :guilabel:`Save & New` button to save the current entry and create